 Elephant Insurance's headquarters are located in the Richmond, VA, area.
 Payments can be made to Elephant Insurance at P.O.
 Box 715658 Philadelphia, PA 19171.
 Other mail can be sent to P.O.
 Box 5005, Glen Allen, VA 23058.

 Who is Elephant Insurance owned by?

-Elephant Insurance is owned by parent company Admiral Group plc, a major insurer in the United Kingdom.
-Admiral Group plc was founded in 1993 and its headquarters are in Cardiff, Wales, United Kingdom.
+Elephant Insurance is owned by The Admiral Group, a major insurer in the U.K. Admiral Group was founded in 1993 and its headquarters are in Cardiff, Wales, United Kingdom.